Monday, 2 March 2026

 Presenters

-Andrew Allan, Partner, HWL Ebsworth
+Andrew Allan, Partner, HWL Ebsworth Lawyers

-Natalie Butler, Partner, Mills Oakley
+Natalie Butler, Partner, Government and Commercial Law Team, Mills Oakley

 Natalie is an administrative law practitioner with 24 years advising government and quasi-government clients on a broad range of information law, public law and regulatory matters.
 She is an experienced privacy practitioner and particularly knowledgeable about data privacy compliance, privacy risk management and data governance.
 She’s most recently applied her information law expertise to digital transformation projects, automated decision-making initiatives and helping clients to maximise the value of data assets in ways that are legally and ethically sound.
 Natalie champions a privacy-by-design ethos to policy design, customer experience, service strategies and technical solutions.
 She’s also an advocate for embracing a genuine multi-disciplinary approach to legal advising, risk management and compliance to enhance the longevity, and value, of legal compliance strategies.
 Natalie regularly presents on information law topics ranging from FOI for decision makers, privacy compliance, conducting privacy impact assessments and managing privacy/secrecy requirements in the context of automation.
 She is a certified information privacy manager (CIPM).